Engbenjamin/Process_Document_Final_Draft/README.md

 ### Industry Literacy
 #### Subscribe to Club Newsletters
-Clubs like the IEEE have online newsletters that cover topics such as the latest university research, product spotlights, jobs, and the engineering workplace.
+Clubs like the IEEE have online newsletters that cover topics such as the latest university research, product spotlights, jobs, and the engineering workplace [^6].

-Subscribe to the IEEE newsletter at Spectrum.ieee.org/Newsletters and have them delivered to your email.
+Subscribe to the IEEE newsletter and have them delivered to your email.

 #### Search Job Boards For Electronics Engineering Roles
 Job boards are a invaluable look at the current market for Electronics Engineers.
 Job descriptions provide details on high-demand skills, knowledge, software, and tools.
 One can tailor their educational experiences towards their future role and industry.